 - the address or the location of where you are

 - what has happened

 The emergency call taker will continue to ask you questions.
 This does not delay the ambulance getting to you.

+They may give you instructions over the phone to help the patient.
+Listen carefully.
 Tell them if the patient's condition changes in any way.
-The emergency call taker will stay on the line as long as possible.
+The emergency call taker will stay on the call as long as possible.

-For example, stay calm and:
+Try to stay calm and: